LBT-jet/LBT-v1.0-beta/README.md

 1. Download or git clone the repository to one's directory.
 2. cd codes
-3. make
+3. make clean && make

 Then the executive $\textit{lbt}$ can be run on the computer.

 ## Parameters
 The parameter settings that a new user can adjust is in the codes/LBTinput.txt.
 The current setting is for a static and uniform medium.
-For a more realistic ideal/viscous hydro background, one can download the Hydro proffile at .
+For a more realistic ideal/viscous hydro background, one can download the Hydro profile at https://figshare.com/articles/dataset/LBT_codes_analysis_codes_for_dNdpT_scattering_rate_tables_and_hydro_profiles/24305632 .

 ## Run an example
 Here is a simple example for a single jet shower parton propagation in a uniform and static medium.

 1. cd ./examples/codes
-2. make
+2. make clean and make
 3. ./lbt

+There is also an example for single jet calculation with hydro background.
+Please check it in the folder of Single_Jet